 Taxation of Americans Living Abroad

-The good news is that under the Foreign Earned Exclusion provided by the Section 911of the Internal Revenue Code, you may be able exclude up to an amount of your overseas compensation that is adjusted annually for inflation ($102,100 for 2017 and $103,900 for 2018), if you otherwise qualify.
-For example not to stay in the US more than 35 days in a calendar year, subject to exceptions.
+Under the Foreign Earned Exclusion provided by the Section 911of the Internal Revenue Code, if you qualify, you may be able exclude up to an amount of your overseas compensation that is adjusted annually for inflation as follows:

 When to File?

-Your 2018 calendar year Form 1040 is generally due April 15, 2019.
-However, you are automatically granted a 2-month extension of time to file (to June 17, 2019, for a 2018) if, on the due date of your return, you live outside the US and Puerto Rico and your tax home (defined above) is outside the US and Puerto Rico.
+Your calendar year Form 1040 is generally due April 15the of the following year.
+However, you are automatically granted a 2-month extension of time to file, if on the due date of your return, you live outside the US and Puerto Rico and your tax home (defined above) is outside the US and Puerto Rico.
 If you take this extension, you must attach a statement to your return explaining that you meet these two conditions.
 The automatic 2-month extension also applies to paying the tax.
 However, you will owe interest on any tax not paid by the regular due date of your return.

 If any of the following situations apply to you: